Motorcycle routes into Europe and Scandinavia

 DFDS are still running cargo ferries (cargo ships that will also carry passengers and vehicles) from Ghent in Belgium up to Gottenburg in Sweden and this route may be worth exploring.

-Or send an e-mail to directly to DFDS
+For more information we recommend sending an e-mail directly to DFDS

 +44 (0)1483 662 135